S02 - Taurus

 The fixed quality is not rigidity.
 It is the stability that makes everything else possible.
 The ground that holds still while things grow in it.
 The root system that goes down far enough that the tree can go up.
 The kept fire that stays lit through the night so the morning has something to build from.

 Someone has to not move.
 Someone has to hold the ground while Aries charges and Gemini relays and Cancer retreats and Leo performs.
 Someone has to be the thing that is still there when all of that is over.
-The Taurus processing style knows this not as a philosophical position but as a bodily fact.
 The fixed earth is the condition of everything else.
 Without it nothing grows.

 The shadow.

 Also the staying past the end.
-The Taurus processing style that knows - correctly - that things take time, that the harvest requires patience, that the root must go deep before the tree can go high - and then applies this correct knowledge to situations that have already ended and require not more patience but the courage to leave.
+The correct knowledge that things take time, that the harvest requires patience, that the root must go deep before the tree can go high.
+Applied to situations that have already ended and require not more patience but the courage to leave.
 The relationship that stopped producing life years ago maintained because leaving feels like a threat to the body itself.
-The job that stopped being the right job kept because change feels like the ground shifting.
 The fixed earth quality that was the gift becoming the anchor that holds underwater.

 The Minotaur was fed tribute for years.
-The labyrinth was built to contain something that should have been released - or properly sacrificed - at the beginning.
+The labyrinth was built to contain something that should have been released.
+Or properly sacrificed.
+At the beginning.
 The longer the containing goes on the larger the monster grows.
-The refusal of the sacrifice always produces the Minotaur eventually.